SRI-CSL/gllvm/examples/linux-kernel/README.md

 ## Configuration stuff.

-The file `tinyconfig64` is generated ...
+The file [`tinyconfig64`](https://github.com/SRI-CSL/gllvm/blob/master/examples/linux-kernel/tinyconfig64) is generated by `make tinyconfig` and the using `make menuconfig` to specialize the build to 64 bits.

 ## The Tarball Build with gllvm